jkhan24558/spring-boot-timesample-image/README.md

 # spring-boot-timesample

 ### Dockerize
-Create `Dockerfile` like the one in this repo. test push again
+Create `Dockerfile` like the one in this repo.
+Test again

     mvn package
     docker build -t spring-boot-timesample .